 I've started this blog as a way to gain commentary and get more people involved with my senior thesis project: knitting for people who are only able to use one side of their body.
 One Armed Knitting.

 The project started out of research for a friend's aunt who had lost use of one-side of her body from her stroke.
 Her request was that he try and help her find a way to knit again.
-After looking at the slim solutions available: a table/wheel chair clamp that holds the needle, traditional knitting belts, or knitting sheaths.
-It made me wonder that their must be something better out there, something for people with or without their arm.
+After looking at the slim solutions available: a table/wheel chair clamp that

 My goal is to design something that is durable, clean, has maximum quality at a minimum cost(environmental and monetary), and allows for an ease of use.
 I want to design every aspect of the item: the packaging, how it is attached, how it is used; in a way that the person isn't dependent on anyone else to use the tool.